The Clear Edge

 What it looks like:

-Typical mistake: You grandfather everyone forever.
-“They’ve been loyal.”
-Sure.
-But loyalty doesn’t pay your team or fund your growth.
+Typical mistake: You grandfather everyone forever because “they’ve been loyal,” but loyalty doesn’t pay your team or fund your growth.

-The fix: Transition protocol raises legacy clients to market rate over 60 days.
-Keeps 85-90% of them.
-Equalizes pricing.
-Adds $18K-$28K monthly.
+The fix: A transition protocol raises legacy clients to market rate over 60 days, keeps 85–90% of them, equalizes pricing, and adds $18K–$28K monthly.

-Across all stages, the math is the same: delaying costs you $200K-$400K annually.
-The protocol recovers most of it in 30-60 days.
+Across all stages, the math is the same: delaying price increases costs you $200K–$400K annually, and the protocol typically recovers a large share of that in 30–60 days.

 Most founders try three broken strategies before finding the protocol.